getsentry/sentry-docs/src/collections/_documentation/workflow/discover.md

 ---

 {% capture __alert_content -%}
 This version of Discover will deprecate at the end of February 2020.
-For our new query builder, see [Discover v2](https://sentry.io/organizations/orgid/discover/results/) and the [full documentation]({%- link _documentation/workflow/discover2/index.md -%}).
+For our new query builder, see the [full Discover v2 documentation]({%- link _documentation/workflow/discover2/index.md -%}).
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"